zeusmedina/cs-implementing-an-arraylist-lab-codeU/README.md

 ## Instructions

-*   When you check out the repository for this lab, you should find a file structure similar to what you saw in the previous lab.
+When you check out the repository for this lab, you should find a file structure similar to what you saw in the previous lab.
 The top level directory contains `CONTRIBUTING.md`, `LICENSE.md`, `README.md`, and the directory that contains the code for this lab, `javacs-lab02`.

 In the subdirectory `javacs-lab02/src/com/flatironschool/javacs` you'll find the source files you need for this lab:

     *  `MyArrayList.java` contains a partial implementation of the `List` interface using a Java array to store the elements.

     *  `MyArrayListTest.java` contains JUnit tests for `MyArrayList`.

 In `javacs-lab02`, you'll find the Ant build file `build.xml`.
 If you are in this directory, you should be able to run `ant MyArrayList` to run `MyArrayList.java`, which contains a few simple tests.
 Or you can run `ant MyArrayListTest` to run the JUnit test.

-    When you run the tests, 7 out of 19 should fail.
+When you run the tests, several of them should fail.
 If you examine the source code, you'll find four `TODO` comments indicating which methods you will fill in.

+## `MyArrayList` code

-*   Before you start filling in the missing methods, let's walk through some of the code.
+Before you start filling in the missing methods, let's walk through some of the code.
 Here are the instance variables and the constructor.

 ```java
 public class MyArrayList<E> implements List<E> {